EdgeApp/edge-docs/source/index.html.md

 }];
 ```

 Login to an Airbitz account with a full password.
-May optionally send 'otp' key which is required for any accounts that have OTP enabled using [ABCAccount.enableOTP](#enableotp).
-OTP key can be retrieved from a device that has account logged in and OTP enabled using getOTPLocalKey.
+May optionally send 'otp' key which is required for any accounts that have OTP enabled using [ABCAccount.enableOtp](#enableotp).
+OTP key can be retrieved from a device that has account logged in and OTP enabled using getOtpLocalKey.

 If routine returns with error.code == ABCConditionCodeInvalidOTP, then the account has OTP enabled and needs the OTP key specified in parameter 'otp'.
-ABCError object may have properties otpResetToken and otpResetDate set which allow the user to call requestOTPReset to disable OTP.
+ABCError object may have properties otpResetToken and otpResetDate set which allow the user to call requestOtpReset to disable OTP.

-This routine allows caller to receive back an error.otpResetToken which is used with requestOTPReset to remove OTP from the specified account.
+This routine allows caller to receive back an error.otpResetToken which is used with requestOtpReset to remove OTP from the specified account.

 The otpResetToken is only returned if the caller has provided the correct username and password but the account had OTP enabled. error.otpResetDate is the date when the account OTP will be disabled if a prior OTP reset was successfully requested.
 The reset date is set by default to 7 days from when a reset was initially requested.